Taking the Leap to a Healthier You

-Whether you are interested in doing individual, relationship, professional or group work, making the decision to get help or guidance may bring up questions about about how to proceed and what to expect.
+Whether you are interested in doing individual, relationship* or group work, making the decision to get help or guidance may bring up questions about how to proceed and what to expect.
 The idea of talking with someone you just met about changes you want to make may, understandably, feel vulnerable or awkward.

 Free phone consultation

-- You have questions about my specific services, fees and availability.
+- For me to answer your questions about my approach, fees, and availability.

-After our phone consultation, if it seems like we could be a good fit, we will schedule the first appointment.
-Once the intake appointment is set I ask prospective clients to review my Services & Policies and to complete a background form that I will send to you..
-If either of us gleans from our phone chat that we wouldn’t be a good fit, I will be happy to offer you other resources and referrals.
+After our phone consultation, if it seems like we could be a good fit, we will schedule the first in-person appointment.
+In preparation for that appointment, I ask prospective clients to review my Services & Policies and to complete a background form.
+(If either of us gleans from our phone chat that we wouldn’t be a good fit, I will be happy to offer you other resources and referrals.)

 During this first meeting, you will have the opportunity to:

-- Share more with me about the changes you are wanting to make and why
+- Share in person more about who you are, your background and current life circumstances, your goals, and the changes you are wanting to make, and why

-- Tell me more about yourself and, if we decided to work together, how I may best help you to feel supported, understood and comfortable
+- Tell me how I may best help you to feel supported, understood, and comfortable

-- Review key points my of policies and procedures
+- We will address any questions about my policies and procedures

 If all parties agree, then future appointments may be scheduled in this session.
 If either of us thinks we would not be a good match, I will be happy to give referrals.